 - Laundry facilities on-site

-- Manager who lives on the property
+- Night manager who lives on the property

 - Common area with computer access (some units include cable and internet)

-- All utilities included in the rent
+- All utilities included in the rent at most properties

 - Playgrounds and, at some locations, special rooms for teen residents

 - Located close to public transportation

 All Family Housing programs provide on-site voluntary, flexible and person-centered programming that accommodates the changing needs of families over their lifetime.
 Families live in a trauma-informed community with full access to services that meet their specific needs, while encouraging independence and growth.
 We offer different levels of support, depending on the service needs of the individual/family.
 SOME’s affordable housing for families provides the following on-site services:

 - On-site educational opportunities (i.e. financial literacy classes)